2021-03-01

 such a way that the lexer only needs to look at the previous token to find out if it expects

 an indent afterward or not.
-These tokens that may have indentation after them are if
+These tokens that may have indentation after them are if, then,

 Semantically, these are the tokens needed for if-expressions, loops, match expressions, definitions,